-- The Board is required to have 7 members and hasn’t met that requirement in three years.
+- The Board is required to have seven members and hasn’t met that requirement in three years.

-A week after the meeting-that-never-happened, in seeming response to the membership’s specific concern over the insufficient number board members, Jack Henderson was added to the board along with Henry Primaeux and Lavern Wimberly.
+A week after the meeting-that-never-happened, in seeming response to the membership’s specific concern over the insufficient number of board members, Jack Henderson was added to the Board along with Henry Primaeux and Lavern Wimberly.

 Henderson and Hall Harper were opponents in a contentious election in November 2016.
 The vote wasn’t announced on election night because it was so close.
 Hall Harper won by 371 votes.
 She earned 5,414 votes to Henderson’s 5,043.
 Henderson publicly accused Hall Harper of voter fraud causing Hall Harper to tell The Tulsa World that Henderson was a “liar.”

 Shortly after Henderson’s appointment, Marks-Jimerson filed a restraining order against Hall Harper on behalf of the Greenwood Chamber of Commerce, Inc. It only takes a surface understanding of these events to see this decision is politically motivated.